MatthewW07/Statistical-Analyzer/README.md

 the last two values are just things that Pandas can do so i added them but i don't know the statistical theory behind them lol.

+# TODO:

+I still want to make some improvements:
+1. Categorical data table
+2. Add Cramer's Unbiased V for the proper data
+3. Investigate other correlation types (Kendall's Tau, etc.)
+4. Make it look less HIDEOUS
+5. Add a dedicated Variable 1 vs. Variable 2 section that has more than just what each heatmap cell has
+    - like the other correlation types
+    - like bigger graphs and list descriptive stats for each variable
+    - stuff like that